View Categories

 ACTIVATION:

-You need to activate your milk kefir grains; this is to rehydrate them ready for making your milk kefir.
+You need to activate your milk kefir grains; this is to rehydrate them, making them ready for milk kefir production.

 PLEASE NOTE: YOU MAY NEED TO REPEAT THIS ACTIVATION PROCESS UP TO 5 TIMES TO GET THE GRAINS REVIVED.

-Place your grains into 250ml of milk and cover your jar.
-Leave them for up to 48 hours at room temperature (21 Celsius) until the milk separates.
-This can sometimes happen within 24 hours and occasionally can take longer than 48 hours.
+Place your grains into 250ml (1 cup) of milk and cover your jar.
+Leave them for up to 48 hours at room temperature (21°C / 70°F) until the milk separates.
+This can sometimes happen within 24 hours and occasionally take longer than 48 hours.
 If the milk does not separate within 48 hours, repeat the process with fresh milk.

-Look for indications the milk is starting to thicken, or a crust-like layer is forming on the top of the milk, indicating the grains are active.
+Look for indications that the milk is starting to thicken or a crust-like layer is forming on the top of the milk, indicating the grains are active.

-Once/if the separation has occurred, stir the mixture very well, so that no separation is visible.
+Once/if the separation has occurred, stir the mixture very well so that no separation is visible.
 Strain out the milk kefir grains and discard the milk.
-Often, you will need to stir the milk as it is going through the strainer to help aid it in passing through.
+Often, you will need to stir the milk as it is going through the strainer to help it pass through.
 Your grains are now activated.

 PLEASE NOTE: We write basic guidelines for activation.
 However, as you are working with a living product, it’s hard to predict how quickly dehydrated milk kefir grains will recover.
-Usually, it is within 14 days, sometimes it is longer.
-Ensure your grains are always at 18-21 degrees or above during activation (especially during the winter).
+Usually, it is within 14 days, sometimes longer.
+Ensure your grains are always at 18-21°C (65-70°F) or above during activation (especially during the winter).
 We promise they will work.
 Sadly, all we can offer in terms of advice is that patience is required.
-If after 2 weeks, your grains still have no signs of change.
-Please contact us for a replacement.
+If, after 2 weeks, your grains still show no signs of change, please contact us for a replacement.

 THE FERMENTATION PROCESS:

-Once activated, place your grains into 250ml of milk per 5g of milk kefir grains and cover your jar.
+Once activated, place your grains into 250ml (1 cup) of milk per 5g (1 teaspoon) of milk kefir grains and cover your jar.
 If possible, try to stir your milk kefir mixture every 6 hours, at the very minimum, every 12 hours.
 You are looking for the consistency of the milk to change.
 Kefir never gets as thick as yoghurt.
 The ideal consistency is that of single cream.

-The time it takes for the texture to change depends greatly on the temperature of the room in which the milk kefir is fermenting in.
-Generally, in-room temperature (18 celsius), it will take 24 hours for this to happen.
-During warm summer months, this can happen much faster, and in winter months much slower.
+The time it takes for the texture to change depends greatly on the temperature of the room in which the milk kefir is fermenting.
+Generally, at room temperature (18°C / 65°F), it will take 24 hours for this to happen.
+During warm summer months, this can happen much faster, and in winter months, much slower.
 As the milk kefir grains begin to grow in size, the time it takes to ferment will also decrease.
-Try not to over ferment your milk kefir; you can read more about over fermentation here.
+Try not to over-ferment your milk kefir.

 INCREASING THE AMOUNT OF MILK USED:

 Milk kefir grains will grow pretty fast.
-A good rule of thumb is to use 1 tablespoon (approx 15g) of milk kefir grains per litre of milk once you have enough grains to use that much milk.
-To begin with, keep an eye on your grains and once you see they have grown, or are over fermenting the milk kefir too fast, increase the amount of milk used.
+A good rule of thumb is to use 1 tablespoon (approx. 15g / 0.5 oz) of milk kefir grains per litre (1 quart) of milk once you have enough grains to use that much milk.
+To begin with, keep an eye on your grains, and once you see they have grown or are over-fermenting the milk kefir too fast, increase the amount of milk used.
 As a rough guideline, you should be able to double the amount of milk used every 2-3 weeks.
-Making kefir is not an exact science, lots of environmental factors come into play, much of fermentation is a trial and error process.
+Making kefir is not an exact science; lots of environmental factors come into play.
+Much of fermentation is a trial-and-error process.

 WHY IS MY MILK KEFIR NOT THICKENING?